 Cathartic prides itself on its work with children and we have introduced an exciting new avenue to bring joy, happiness and laughter to celebrate your childs special birthday- a bespoke, imaginative and play stimulating party for your child and their friends.
 To make it that little bit different, all our parties are designed around your child's interests and needs.
 The two hour package will include creative and stimulating activities, where each child will leave with their very own creations, provided in a safe and nurturing manner.
 Our staff are fully trained and very experienced with working with children with disabilities and special educational needs, ensuring that your child and their group of friends will have the party of the year!

-This mindfulness, arts programme provides children with tools and techniques to help build resilience against the challenges that can present themselves in a young person's life; peer pressure, bullying, social media control, body image, exam pressure and low self esteem.
-The group environment will encourage a support system and nurture friendships, demonstrating to the young people involved that they are not alone in their thoughts; the group structure will naturally begin to build confidence and will create an instant network of peer support that can be so desperately needed in some young peoples' lives.
+This mindfulness, arts programme provides teenagers with tools and techniques to help build resilience against the challenges that can present themselves in a young person's life; peer pressure, bullying, social media control, body image, exam pressure and low self esteem.
+The group environment will encourage a support system and nurture friendships, demonstrating to the young people involved that they are not alone in their thoughts.
+The group structure will naturally begin to build confidence and will create an instant network of peer support that can be so desperately needed in some young peoples' lives.
 The programme will initiate group discussions and activities, as well as individual reflection and creative tasks.
 All programmes will culminate in a parent/ carer consultation and each child will leave armed with tools that will help relieve some of life's pressures and anxieties, often so prominent in a young person's life.

 Working in collaboration has one main important idea: allowing time for imagination and exploration.
 Cathartic offers the opportunity to bring people and groups together, to collaboratively design spaces and displays.
 The formation of such displays initiates a talking point within the establishment, and promotes happy and delightful memories.
 It is important to make sure that all partcipants are involved from the outset, so that it doesn't just become decoration, but rather a process from design to completion.
 It is a belief that makes sense in any artistic partnership, that each valuable contributor has made their mark in a project from the outset.